 Children who are misclassified may be subjected to daily insulin injections, instead of pills that would treat them well.
 Therefore, we make every effort in our Diabetes Clinic to thoroughly evaluate the cause of diabetes in each child.

-- One such uncommon type of diabetes is Maturity Onset Diabetes of Youth (MODY), a genetic form passed from one generation to the next that affects the ability of the pancreas to secrete insulin.
-MODY is made up of 5 or more distinct forms, and represents up to 5% of children who may have been classified before as type 2 diabetes.
+- One such uncommon type of diabetes is maturity-onset diabetes of the young (MODY), a genetic form passed from one generation to the next that affects the ability of the pancreas to secrete insulin.
+MODY is made up of five or more distinct forms, and represents up to 5 percent of children who may have been classified before as type 2 diabetes.

 - Diabetes secondary to medications (for example, steroids or cancer drugs) or other conditions that destroy or damage the pancreas (for example, pancreatitis or cystic fibrosis), or following surgery to remove the pancreas.